 The Children’s Code ... shall be interpreted and construed to effectuate the following legislative purposes:

-B. [T]o provide judicial and other procedures through which the provisions of the Children's Code are executed and enforced and in which the parties are assured a fair hearing and their constitutional and other legal rights are recognized and enforced.
+B. [T]o provide judicial and other procedures through which the provisions of the Children’s Code are executed and enforced and in which the parties are assured a fair hearing and them constitutional and other legal rights are recognized and enforced.

-NMSA 1978, § 32A-1-3 (1999).
+NMSA1978, § 32A-1-3 (1999).

 Entrapment or Outrageous Government Conduct

 {22} The concepts behind entrapment and outrageous government conduct are implicated when the police aid in the commission of a crime as part of an investigative scheme designed to expose crimes that are difficult to detect.
-Vallejos, 1997-NMSC-040, ¶¶ 18-19, 123 N.M.
-739, 945 P.2d 957.
-In this case, the police conduct at issue came about long after an apparent crime had been committed.
-By interrogating Child that night, Detectives Hall and Dilley were not attempting to lure Child into committing a crime; rather, they were attempting to obtain information from Child about a crime that had already been committed.
+Vallejos,

 {23} We recognize that the children’s court relied upon these entrapment and outrageous government conduct cases for the ability to conclude that the police conduct in this case was “objectively unconscionable [and] shocking, outrageous and clearly intolerable.”

 {25} Even if Rochin would allow dismissal as a remedy, we do not believe it would apply to the circumstances of this case.
-Although the police conduct in this case raises questions, the district court had approved the installation of a listening device in Child's residence and the use of a ruse to do so.
-The interrogation of Child and the remainder of the police conduct do not reach the level of outrageous conduct discussed in Rochin in which the police invaded the defendant's bodily integrity and caused a physical disturbance to generate evidence.
-Therefore, despite the fact that the entrapment and outrageous government conduct doctrines implicate due process principles and invite a court to consider whether the police conduct was "outrageous, [or] offends notions of fundamental fairness, violates principles of fair and honorable administration of justice, or shocks the conscience," as the doctrines are generally applied, we do not believe they apply in the context of the interrogation in this case.
-Vallejos, 1997-NMSC-040, ¶ 17, 123 N.M.
-739, 945 P.2d 957 (citations omitted); UJI 14-5161 (requiring a finding that the police "exceeded the bounds of permissible law enforcement conduct" in relation to whether the police helped induce the defendant to commit a crime for the defense of entrapment).
-We note that when the police officers act improperly, a civil action may lie to obtain redress.
-See 42 U.S.C. § 1983 (Supp.2000); NMSA 1978, § 41-4-12 (1977).
+Although the police conduct in this case raises questions, the district court had approved the installation of a listening device in Child’s residence and the use of a ruse to do so.
+The interrogation of Child and the remainder of the police conduct do not reach the level of outrageous conduct discussed in Rochin in which the police invaded the defendant’s bodily integrity and caused a physical disturbance to generate evidence.
+Therefore, despite the fact that the entrapment and outrageous government conduct doctrines implicate due process principles and invite a court to consider whether the police conduct was “outrageous, [or] offends notions of fundamental fairness, violates principles of fair and honorable administration of justice, or shocks the conscience,” as the doctrines are generally applied, we do not believe they apply in the context of the interrogation in this case.
+Vallejos,

 Inherent Authority